-Follow analytical methods and the quality and safety procedures. - Technical review of casework. - Administrative review of casework. - Documentation of quality controls and work. - Maintain training documentation. - Announce approval of trainees to perform independent examination. - Approval of trainee in conjunction with discipline leader. - Review requests for major deviations from analytical methods to ensure they are compliant with quality system. - Review of requests to use a non-ISP method to ensure compliance with quality system. - May approve deviations from administrative procedures. - Maintain records for administrative procedure deviations. - Organize and provide proficiency tests. - Send responses to proficiency test providers. - Send proficiency test results to ASCLD/LAB. - Issue corrective and preventative action requests. - Retain documentation of preventative and corrective action requests. - Retain documentation for external technical reviewers. - Maintain backup of all quality documents. - Archive quality documents. - Maintain approval for health and safety, quality and procedure manual. - Issue quality audit report to lab manager and Major/Manager. - Review of new analytical methods.

-- Approve new analytical methods in conjunction with the discipline leader. - Notify staff when new analytical methods are implemented. - Organize, participate in and prepare a report for the annual Quality System Review. - Maintain a register of approved subcontractors and verification documentation for the competence of subcontractors.
+- Follow analytical methods and the quality and safety procedures. - Technical review of casework. - Administrative review of casework, - Documentation of quality controls and wor - Maintain training documentation. - Announce approval of trainees to perform independent examination. - Approval of trainee in conjunction with discipline leader. - Review requests for major deviations from analytical methods to ensure they are compliant with quality system. - Review of requests to use a non-ISP method to ensure compliance with quality - May approve deviations from administrative procedures. - Maintain records for administrative procedure deviations.
+Organize and provide proficiency tests. - Send responses to proficiency test providers. - Send proficiency test results to ASCLD/LAB. - Issue corrective and preventative action requests. - Retain documentation of preventative and corrective action requests. - Retain documentation for external technical reviewers. - Maintain backup of all quality documents. - Archive quality documents. - Maintain approval for health and safety, quality and procedure manual. - Issue quality audit report to lab manager and Major/Manager. - Review of new analytical methods. - Approve new analytical methods in conjunction with the discipline leader. - Notify staff when new analytical methods are implemented. - Organize, participate in and prepare a report for the annual Quality System Review. - Compile the annual ASCLD/LAB report. - Oversee ASCLD/LAB application, assessment, and surveillance. - Maintain a register of approved subcontractors and verification documentation for the competence of subcontractors.